-New Zealand is booming, our cities are growing and expanding and this is putting the squeeze on many businesses.
-Due to its size and location Rotorua is ideally placed to meet the requirements for a range of businesses.
+Due to its size and location Rotorua is ideally placed to meet these requirements for a range of businesses.

 Rotorua has a growing economy, last year GDP growth in Rotorua was 4% compared with nationwide growth of 2.9% and just 2.6% in Auckland.
 With a diverse make up of business from engineering, primary industries and technology, Rotorua has opportunities in all areas.